Grafieks-Analytics/grafieks-desktop/Documentation/ODBC.md

 On Mac, we need to install **[iODBC](http://www.iodbc.org/dataspace/doc/iodbc/wiki/iodbcWiki/WelcomeVisitors)**.
 Rest, the functionalities and interface of **iODBC** is similar to that of Windows **Odbc Data sources**

+**Note**
+1. ANSI ODBC driver is faster than Unicode driver.
+Try to use ANSI driver if Unicode support is not required
+2. ODBC connections can be made from the application interface directly or the right System DSN can be used to connect

 # Database ODBC connections

 -   **Mysql**